Santa Casa da Misericórdia of São Cristóvão: History

 The date of construction of the facility is unknown, but consisted of at least a small church by 1627.
 The will of Baltasar Barbunda, made on March 10, 1627, ordered that the institution would receive 20 cruzados upon his death and that "I order my body to be buried at Santa Casa de Misericórdia Church in this city of São Cristóvão."
 A hospital, known as Hospital da Misericórdia, was in operation at the time of Dom Pedro II's visit to the region in 1860.
-It operated on a government grant from the beginning of the 19th century, but lost it in 1870 due to a lack of a "doctor or apotheacary".
+It operated on a government grant from the beginning of the 19th century, but lost it in 1870 due to a lack of a "doctor or apothecary".
 The hospital closed soon after.
 The Irmãs Missionárias da Irmandade Conceição Mãe de Deus sisterhood took over the administration of the structure in 1922 after a period of abandonment of the building.
 The mission used the structure as an orphanage.
 Today the structure houses the Immaculate Conception Home (Lar Imaculada Conceição) run by the Irmãs Clarissas Concepcionistas and an elementary school.
-It additionally operates as a tourst guest house.
+It additionally operates as a tourist guest house.